gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Saturday January 23, 2016 - 7:04 PM

+I've been sitting in this cafe for approximately five hours.
+This push will contain such goodies as GitHub OAuth integration, secure cookies, working user storage to a local key/value DB, and various other pleasantries and whatnot.
+However, I'm getting fidgety and Korean Karaoke is imminent.
+Expect my next commits to look more like \#CommitsFromLastNight \#BallmerPeak
+\#IDon'tEvenHaveATwitter \#I'mTheWorst \#IHopeIEscapedTheseHashtagsProperly

 ### Saturday January 23, 2016 - 4:28 PM

 First attempt at connecting server to client!
 RPC took place, but it crashed